 For small businesses, learning how to save on shipping costs may seem like a challenge, but the reality is there are more ways than ever before to be cost-effective when it comes to small business shipping solutions.
 E-commerce shipping solutions, discount shipping rates, and small parcel auditing are among these ways – to help businesses save dollars on their shipping spend.
-Keeping this in mind, consider how the below five tips can help your unique business reduce shipping costs and gain more profit in return.
+Keeping these e-commerce shipping strategies in mind, consider how the below five tips can help your unique business reduce shipping costs and gain more profit in return.

 - Introduce Parcel Auditing into Your Shipping Strategies

 Parcel auditing is among the best ways to save money on small business shipping costs.
 Parcel auditing services – such as that from Refund Retriever – deliver shipment billing clarity on:

 - charges made in error